-Realize (formerly CWGHR) engages in a multitude of endeavours related to HIV, disability and rehabilitation.
-We focus on the following five strategic directions: aging, access to rehabilitation, labour force participation and income support, mental health, and sustainability and growth.
+Realize engages in a multitude of endeavours related to HIV, disability, and rehabilitation.
+Our programs focus on the following three strategic directions: healthy aging, optimal health and well-being, and meaningful social inclusion.

 HIV and Aging

 Realize promotes healthy aging with episodic disabilities, including HIV, and other chronic conditions by leading coordinated efforts in bridging new and strengthening existing partnerships, across clinical, research, community, and policy domains in chronic disease, aging and rehabilitation.

 - Connecting the aging, HIV and rehabilitation sectors to foster a coordinated response to HIV and aging.

 - Responding to new and emerging issues in HIV, aging and comorbidities.